 How to Serve Fish Tacos

-These Fish Tacos are hearty and delicious on their own, but if you’re looking for appetizers and sides to serve these with, here are some of my favorties:
+These blackened fish tacos are hearty and delicious on their own, but if you’re looking for appetizers and sides to serve these with, here are some of my favorites:

 How to Properly Store and Reheat Pineapple Fish Tacos